nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Within the `Patient` resource:

 - The following fields SHALL be populated as a minimum to allow the provider system to perform a PDS trace:
-  - `identifier` with the patient's NHS number
+  - `identifier` with the patient's NHS Number
   - `name` including `family` and `given`, with the `use` element set to `official`.
     - No more than one instance of `name` where `use` is set to `official` SHALL be provided.
   - `birthDate`